-The type of person I like will never like me back.
+The type of person I like never will like me back.

 Why do we do this to ourselves?
-Because we’re surrounded by friends and family members who have successfully found their match.
+Because we’re surrounded by friends and family members who successfully have found their match.
 They make it look so easy…

 Here’s the thing.
 It’s not easy to find the love of your life, but it’s so worth it when it happens.
 And just like any other goal you want to reach, it can take a lot of self-evaluation to make it happen.